jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 ---
-title: Github Actions
+title: GitHub Actions
 ---

-When building a Jekyll site with Github Pages, the standard flow is restricted for security reasons and to make it simpler to get a site setup.
-So, to get flexibility over the build and deploy steps, you can use Github Actions.
+When building a Jekyll site with GitHub Pages, the standard flow is restricted for security reasons and to make it simpler to get a site setup.
+So, to get flexibility over the build and deploy steps, you can use GitHub Actions.

-This guide shows some of the benefits of using this integration and how to setup it up on your own repo, while still hosting with Github Pages.
+This guide shows some of the benefits of using this integration and how to setup it up on your own repo, while still hosting with GitHub Pages.

 ## Advantages of using Actions

-Using Jekyll with Github Actions lets you do the following:
+Using Jekyll with GitHub Actions lets you do the following:

 ### Gems